nodejs/node/src/README.md

 provide built-in modules inside of `vm.Context`s.

 Often, the `Context` is passed around for [exception handling][].
-Typical ways of accessing the current `Environment` in the Node.js code are:
+Typical ways of accessing the current `Context` in the Node.js code are:

 * Given an [`Isolate`][], using `isolate->GetCurrentContext()`.
 * Given an [`Environment`][], using `env->context()` to get the `Environment`’s